Take A Cruise Back In Time

 Back in its day it cost $1.75 for a full day, 72-mile round trip excursion on the 'Santiva.'
-Today you can make the journey for FREE, 5 days a week, from the Captiva Island Historical Society’s Gallery.
+Today you can make the journey for FREE from the Captiva Island Historical Society’s Gallery.

 Established in 2011, the Captiva Island Historical Society was an outgrowth of the pioneering and well received oral history work of the Captiva History Project, founded in 2010 by Stella Farwell.
 Through generous donations the History Gallery was completed in April 2014, to recognize and remember Captiva's unique and diverse history.
 The exhibit was refashioned in 2019, updating displays and adding new features.
+It was refurbished again in 2023 with a new display and new flooring.
 Among the rotating exhibits aboard the 'Santiva' you will find interpretive panels and videos featuring historic photos, films, and documents all depicting the varied history of Captiva Island.

 Located in the Captiva Memorial Library, 11550 Chapin Lane, Captiva

 The gallery can be accessed during library hours.